OpenCMDPrompt/OpenCMD/README.md

 ## Contributing

-We need contributors for such a large project.
 Anyone who wants to contribute by either submitting issues or pull requests is welcome, as long as they follow our [code of conduct](CODE_OF_CONDUCT.md).

 ## Roadmap

-OpenCMD aims to fully reimplement the Windows command prompt, providing a free and open source actively maintained alternative.
+OpenCMD aims to be a reimplementation of `CMD.EXE`.
+Rather than fully reimplementating it, OpenCMD aims to be "good enough" to run most CMD.EXE scripts.
+That is still a large project, but a lot smaller than trying to fully reimplement `CMD.EXE`.